 3. Websites

 If you don’t enable encryption, your ISP can access any web address you visit, including the content on any page you open.
 However, websites that use hypertext transfer protocol secure (HTTPS) can limit what your ISP can see.
 How do you know a website uses HTTPS?
-Easy– look out for a padlock in your browser’s address bar.
+Easy – look out for a padlock in your browser’s address bar.

 • Hypertext Transfer Protocol Secure (HTTPS) is a technology that creates a secure connection between your device and a website you visit.
 This technology is vital because it prevents third parties from intercepting sensitive information like payment details.
 As a result, HTTPS has become prevalent, with almost 80% of web pages utilizing it.
-Here are a few reasons for this:

 Although your ISP cannot see the web pages you open when you visit an HTTPS website, it can view the domain name, record how long you stay on a specific page, and detect your device.
 Your ISP can bypass the little protection that HTTPS offers, especially when there’s a legal obligation to do so.